 A second goal of this class is to help you recognize, by your own experiences, when testing should be a matter of deep investigation, rather than mere repetitious fact checking and shallow demonstration.

-Rapid Software Testing Applied is for you if you take testing seriously and want to have pride in your work:
+Rapid Software Testing Applied is for you if you take testing seriously and want to have pride in your work.

 - If you are an experienced tester, the hands-on testing will challenge you to show off your skills and help you refine them.
-You will appreciate that RST is a practitioner-centered methodology– you are in control.
+You will appreciate that RST is a practitioner-centered methodology – you are in control.

 - If you are a technical tester, you can apply your coding and other technical skills to testing the product at hand.
+Many of our students have done this with impressive results.

 - If you are a developer who does some testing, you will learn how your deep knowledge of product internals may help you or hinder you.
 You will also benefit from seeing how less technical people approach the same testing situations and find different bugs.